-Other inforcement on a constitution of the con · · · Other infrastructure would not be expected and should generally be restricted to car parking areas where good information and signs of welcome should be the r discretely placed benches or information boards along some routes would be ac Landscape and Vegetation A semi-natural looking landscape with plenty of variation was regarded as most visitors.
-Landscape features within the landscape will vary depending on the Ha are trying to deflect visitors from.
-There is clearly a balance to be struck between what is regarded as an exciting la a safe one and so some element of choice between the two would be highly des • Restrictions on usage The bulk of visitors to the Habitats Sites come to exercise their dogs and so it is sites allow for pet owners to let dogs run freely over a significant part of the walk Public Access should be largely unrestricted, with both people and their pets be freely roam along the majority of routes.
-This means that sites where freely roam cause a nuisance or where they might be in danger (from traffic or such like) should be considered. lk. eing able to ming dogs will
+Artificial Infrastructure Generally, an urban influence is not what people are looking for when they visit the Habitats Sites and some people undoubtedly visit the Habitats Sites because they have a naturalness about it that would be marred by such features.
+It would be expected that sites have adequate car parking with good information about the site and the routes available.
+Some subtle way-marking would also be expected for those visitors not acquainted with the layout of the site.
+Other infrastructure would not be expected and should generally be restricted to the vicinity of car parking areas where good information and signs of welcome should be the norm, though discretely placed benches or information boards along some routes would be acceptable.
+Landscape and Vegetation A semi-natural looking landscape with plenty of variation was regarded as most desirable by visitors.
+Landscape features within the landscape will vary depending on the Habitats Site you are trying to deflect visitors from.
+There is clearly a balance to be struck between what is regarded as an exciting landscape and a safe one and so some element of choice between the two would be highly desirable.
+Restrictions on usage The bulk of visitors to the Habitats Sites come to exercise their dogs and so it is imperative that sites allow for pet owners to let dogs run freely over a significant part of the walk.
+Public Access should be largely unrestricted, with both people and their pets being able to freely roam along the majority of routes.
+This means that sites where freely roaming dogs will cause a nuisance or where they might be in danger (from traffic or such like) should not be considered.